If we don’t win, you don’t pay.

 - In front of a fire station.
 Never use a fire station driveway to turn your vehicle around.

-- In business districts.
-Areas with churches, apartments, multifamily housing units, and public buildings (except schools) are also considered business districts.
-Unless a sign prohibits it, it turns only at an intersection or where openings are provided for turns.
+- In business districts, areas with churches, apartments, multifamily housing units, and public buildings (except schools) are also considered business districts.
+Unless a sign prohibits it, vehicles turn only at an intersection or where openings are provided for turns.

 What Are Some Common Injuries We Help With Caused By U-Turn Accidents?

 So due to the nature of illegal U-Turns, biomechanically, vehicle occupants are subjected to extreme inertia and G-forces, typically from a broadside collision.
 However, sideswipes and even head-on collisions at intersections are fairly common mechanisms of injury.
-Below we have compiled a list of injuries most commonly dealt with by our law firm from these types of crashes.
+Below, we have compiled a list of injuries most commonly dealt with by our law firm due to these crashes.

 - Whiplash.